Somoza family

-Historical Overview

-For their more than four decades in power, the Somoza family accumulated wealth through corporate bribes, industrial monopolies, land grabbing, and foreign aid siphoning.
+The family accumulated wealth through corporate bribes, industrial monopolies, land grabbing, and foreign aid siphoning.
 By the 1970s, the family owned around 23 percent of the land in Nicaragua.
-The Somoza's wealth reached approximately $533 million, which amounted to half of Nicaragua's debt and 33 percent of the country's 1979 GDP.
+The Somoza's wealth is speculated to have reached approximately $533 million, which amounted to half of Nicaragua's debt and 33 percent of the country's 1979 GDP.

+Members

 Three of the Somoza family members served as President of Nicaragua.
 They were: